Promoting Welsh language and culture

 We are proud to be a Welsh university and are committed to promoting and celebrating Welsh language and culture.

-The Welsh language is embedded in our identity, operations, communities and day-to-day practices, within and beyond the University.
+The Welsh language is integral to our identity, operations, communities, and day-to-day practices, within and beyond the university.

 The Welsh Language Academy

-Our newly established Welsh Language Academy aims to connect those involved with the Welsh language – both within the university and in our wider communities.
-The Academy, located in a cosmopolitan and friendly, multilingual and multicultural city, reflects our goals as a Welsh institution with a global perspective.
+The goal of the Welsh Language Academy is to connect those involved with the Welsh language, both within the university and in our wider communities.
+The Academy, located in a cosmopolitan, amiable, multilingual, and multicultural city, reflects our goals as a Welsh institution with a global perspective.

 Welsh Language Academy

-Find out more about how we work with Welsh festivals:
+Learn more about our work with Welsh festivals here: